ryvdx/sveltekit-keycloak-multitenant/README.md

   default_locale: 'en-US'
 ```

-If you add custom tenant attributes, extend the UserInfo type in app.d.ts so you have type support in your +layout.svelte/+page.svelte files:
+Note: If you want type support for those attributes in +layout.svelte/+page.svelte, you can extend the definition in app.d.ts:
 ```
 import type { UserInfo } from '$lib/server/keycloakservice';